Aero Fighters 3: Reception

-In Japan, Game Machine listed Aero Fighters 3 on their December 1, 1995 issue as being the twentieth most-popular arcade game at the time.
+In Japan, Game Machine listed Aero Fighters 3 as the 20th most popular arcade game of November 1995.
 Aero Fighters 3 was met with mixed reception from critics.
-Electronic Gaming Monthlys four reviewers criticized the visual presentation and difficulty but commended the ability to select between multiple planes, which added more replay value.
+Electronic Gaming Monthlys four reviewers criticized the visual presentation and difficulty, but commended the ability to select between multiple planes, which added more replay value.
 Reviewing the Neo Geo AES version, GamePros Major Mike said the game has intense action and audio, but lacks fresh gameplay and is not as fun as Aero Fighters 2.
 Mike particularly noted that Aero Fighters 3 has shorter stages than 2 and removes the ability to mix-and-match pilots of different nationalities in two-player mode.

 MAN!ACs Andreas Knauf heavily criticized the graphics for their lack of care and strange music, regarding it as a "loveless shooting game with messed up backgrounds, annoying giant opponents and ultra-short levels".
 In contrast, Nintendo Lifes Dave Frear commended the character roster, multiple paths, visual design, vocal music tracks and replay value.
-VideoGames Frank O'Connor compared the game visually with 1941: Counter Attack but criticized the bosses for being uninspired.
+VideoGames Frank O'Connor compared the game visually to 1941: Counter Attack, but criticized the bosses for being uninspired.